GodotModding/godot-mod-loader/README.md

    *A list of all available API Methods.*

 ## Godot Version
-The Mod Loader supports both Godot 3 and Godot 4.
+The Mod Loader currently supports Godot 3.5 and later, as well as Godot 4.1 and later.
+Feel free to [open an issue](https://github.com/GodotModding/godot-mod-loader/issues/new) if you need support for a different version.

 ## Development
 The latest work-in-progress build for Godot 3 is available on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).
 For Godot 4, visit the [4.x branch](https://github.com/GodotModding/godot-mod-loader/tree/4.x).